How to be safe

 Always lock your car and put valuables out of sight - it takes two seconds to break a car window and reach through - but thieves rarely waste their time if there’s nothing on view.

-Lock your car when paying for petrol - it only takes a couple of seconds to steal something whilst you are distracted.
+Lock your car when paying for petrol - it only takes a couple of seconds to steal something while you are distracted.

 Keep your bike locked